Multi-junction solar cell: Comparison with other technologies

 MJ solar cells and other photovoltaic devices have significant differences (see the table above).
 Physically, the main property of a MJ solar cell is having more than one pn junction in order to catch a larger photon energy spectrum while the main property of the thin film solar cell is to use thin films instead of thick layers in order to decrease the cost efficiency ratio.
 As of 2010, MJ solar panels are more expensive than others.
 These differences imply different applications: MJ solar cells are preferred in space and c-Si solar cells for terrestrial applications.

-The efficiencies of solar cells and Si solar technology are relatively stable, while the efficiency of solar modules and multi-junction technology are progressing.
+The efficiencies of solar cells and Si solar technology are relatively stable, while the efficiencies of solar modules and multi-junction technology are progressing.

-Measurements on MJ solar cells are usually made in laboratory, using light concentrators (this is often not the case for the other cells) and under standard test conditions (STCs).
+Measurements on MJ solar cells are usually made in the laboratory, using light concentrators (this is often not the case for the other cells) and under standard test conditions (STCs).
 STCs prescribe, for terrestrial applications, the AM1.5 spectrum as the reference.
 This air mass (AM) corresponds to a fixed position of the sun in the sky of 48° and a fixed power of 833 W/m2.
 Therefore, spectral variations of incident light and environmental parameters are not taken into account under STC.

-Consequently, performance of MJ solar cells in terrestrial environment is inferior to that achieved in laboratory.
+Consequently, the performance of MJ solar cells in outdoor environments is inferior to that achieved in the laboratory.
 Moreover, MJ solar cells are designed such that currents are matched under STC, but not necessarily under field conditions.
 One can use QE(λ) to compare performances of different technologies, but QE(λ) contains no information on the matching of currents of subcells.
-An important comparison point is rather the output power per unit area generated with the same incident light.
+An important alternative comparison point is the output power per unit area generated with the same incident light.